britt-bolin/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Women and politics",
+  "Women in politics",
-  "Political leadership and representation", "Quantitative methods"
+  "Leadership and representation",
+  "Public policy analysis",
+  "Political economy",
+  "Gender economics",
+  "Quantitative methods and causal inference"
 ]

 # List qualifications (such as academic degrees)